In today’s Finshots, we unpack the Niva Bupa Health Insurance Company IPO and how it could be a bet on India’s healthcare future.

 For Niva Bupa, the Combined Ratio has improved, dropping from 107% in FY22 to 97% in FY23, with a slight rise to 99% by FY24.
 This trend might make it look like it’s getting better at managing expenses over time.
 But don’t get excited just yet because when you break these up, the picture isn’t quite as rosy.4

 To put things in perspective, Niva Bupa’s claim settlement ratio was just 91% in FY24.
 That’s much lower than the industry average of 96%.
 And with a smaller hospital and agency network than competitors like ICICI Lombard, HDFC Ergo and New India Assurance, it faces even more challenges.
-To attract policyholders and agents, it might have to offer lower prices and higher commissions, which has led to an average expense ratio of nearly 43% from FY22 to FY24 — one of the highest or let’s just say worst in the industry.
+To attract policyholders and agents, it might have to offer lower prices and higher commissions, which has led to an average expense ratio of nearly 43% from FY22 to FY24 — one of the highest or let’s just say one of the worst in the industry.
 And that’s likely part of the reason it needs more capital to maintain its solvency as it grows.

 So, to sum it up — the Niva Bupa IPO isn’t exactly an easy call.